quilsoft-org/odoo-argentina/l10n_ar_ux/README.rst

 Argentinian Accounting UX
 =========================

-This module extends the l10n_ar module to add some usability improvesment:
+This module extends the l10n_ar module to add some usability improvements:

 #.
 Set tax included by default (for ecommerce)
 #.
 Change USD symbol to "USD" instead of "$".
 This to avoid confusion when using multi company environment with ARS and USD at the same time.